gregnordin/notes_to_self/Blender/notes-Blender.md

 `210918_channel_animation_secondary_image.py`

+- Do case with small channel edge layers and reduced roof dose

-Do channel animation where channel edges are comprised of 3 smaller layers.
+Approach: Do channel animation where channel edges are comprised of 3 smaller layers.
 Plan:

 - Create first small edge layer at z = z0.
 - Animate it going to small edge color (and have it take less time than a full layer).